datadesk/django-for-data-analysis-nicar-2016/README.md

 - Create queries and views to help us analyze the data,
 - Use these views to create tables and vizualizations that we can use for publication.

 That's a lot of ground to cover in 60 minutes, so this'll be like a cooking show.
-We'll walk through the steps, but the final product is mostly already baked.
+We'll walk through the steps, but the final product is mostly already baked, just waiting in the oven.

 To demonstrate, here's Julia Child dancing with a turkey.

 ![Julia Child dancing with a turkey](https://raw.githubusercontent.com/datadesk/django-for-data-analysis-nicar-2015/master/templates/static/img/turkey-dance.gif)